BeanSaladPerks/PersonalDnDCharCreator/README.md

 I created this program as a school project.
-It will only contain whatever data is available in the database I copied from, so you will need to add the rest yourself if you want any more than it currently has.
+It doesn't contain any data. so unless you want to do some editing of the code, you will need to also download the 5ebits database.
+It was coded with 3.3.3 in mind, but probably could also work with a later version.